officiallysingh/spring-batch-commons/README.md

 by setting `batch.run-id-sequence` property in `application.properties` or `application.yml` file.

 > [!IMPORTANT]
-You still can not restart already running job, as Spring batch does not allow that.
+Already running job can not be restarted, as Spring batch does not allow that.
 Though this behaviour can also be overridden but not recommended.

 ```java